Sunday, 16 June 2024

 What pension companies tend to do is invest your pension money (which you and the UK gov have given to them) into a LOT of different funds.
 These funds can have high charges typically (over 1%) and may also pay a fraction of that 1% back to the pension company as commission too (I say, jolly good, eh?).
 You end up investing in poorly performing markets such as Japan, UK, EU, emerging markets, etc. etc. Typically 50-100 different funds.
 Also many of these funds actually invest in the same stocks.

-So the pension companies have invested across the whole world market anyway, but, of course, these funds have hidden the 2-4% charges from you as well as paying them commission (though it may not be called that!).
+So the pension companies have invested across the whole world market anyway, but, of course, each of these funds have hidden the 2-4% fund charges from you as well as them paying the pension company commission (though it may not be called that!).
 Basically, your pension may just keep up with inflation but the wonderful effect of compound interest for 20 years helps to mask this!

 In the 'old days' you could only set up your own portfolio if you had your own broker on the phone, wore braces and were prepared to spend weeks buying and selling stocks, etc. But these days we have the INTERNET and we have ETFs.
 These two things make it so simple and will save you tens of thousands of pounds (and probably much more).